2023 Solar Incentives Guide for Ruston, LA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Rebates: Your solar installer might help you claim a rebate, or partial refund after purchase, for your solar system.
+• Rebates: Solar companies may help you claim a rebate, or partial refund of your purchase, for your solar system.
 Counties or states will also offer limited-time rebates at various times.
-The value of a rebate will usually be deducted from the total price before tax credits are calculated.
+If you receive a rebate, that amount will usually be deducted from your total price before any tax credits are calculated.

 Best National Provider